tgvashworth/ServiceWorker-Polyfill/README.md

 You can now add to the `worker.js` to play with the API.
 Lots of stuff it missing, but the core request interception, caching and response APIs are there.

+### Notes

+- This stuff doesn't play nice with VPNs.
+- If something's not working, try adding logging to hoxy/your proxy.
+You might be in a redirect loop, or not forwarding to the right place.

 ## Contributing

 The TODO files contains what need to be done.
 I'll be submitted this as issues too.
+Please do add your own issues or submit PRs!

 If you're adding a "class" not from the spec, please prefix it with an underscore.